Full name: Karel Hartmann

 Born: July 6, 1885 in Příbram, Středočeský kraj, Czech Republic

 Died: October 16, 1944 in Oświęcim, Małopolskie, Poland

 Medals: 1 Bronze (1 Total)

-Karel Hartmann played for České Sportovni in Bohemia prior to World War I. Playing the now defunct position of rover, he was known for his skating speed as a youth.
-After the war he returned to České Sportovni, until the club folded, and then joined ČKD Praha, playing them from 1921-28.
+He played for České Sportovni in Bohemia prior to World War I. Playing the now defunct position of rover, he was known for his skating speed as a youth.
+After the war he returned to České Sportovni, until the club folded, and then joined ČKD Praha, playing with them from 1921-28.
 Hartman competed at the 1920 Olympics, winning a bronze medal, and at the 1923 and 1927 European Championships, also winning a bronze medal in 1923.
-After his playing career he worked as a sports journalist for many years.
+An attorney by profession, he also worked as a sports journalist for many years and was a Vice-President of ČKD Praha.
 Hartmann also served as the Vice-President of the Ligue Internationale de Hockey sur Glace (LIHG) in 1922-23.